-The 1985 hymnal begins with the Restoration-themed “The Morning Breaks,” which sets the Latter-day Saint tone for the rest of the hymnal.
+The 1985 hymnal begins with the Restoration-themed “The Morning Breaks,” which sets the tone for the rest of The Church of Jesus Christ of Latter-day Saints hymnal.

 March 4, 2016 marks the release of the newest recording of Handel’s Messiah by the Mormon Tabernacle Choir and Orchestra at Temple Square.
 Relying on historical research and musical tradition, Mack Wilberg has created an edition of Messiah for our time.
 Two versions of the recording will be available: the Complete Oratorio, containing every movement of Messiah on two CDs with a bonus DVD, and Highlights, including some of the best loved choruses with featured selections by each of the soloists.

 Every year on July 24, Utahns gather in celebration to commemorate the arrival of Mormon pioneers, who settled in the Salt Lake Valley on that date in 1847.
-Celebrations include the Days of ’47 Parade, flag ceremonies, Handcart Days, dances, hikes, fireworks, and concerts—including the Mormon Tabernacle Choir’s annual concerts, which feature acclaimed guest artists.
+Celebrations include the Days of ’47 Parade, flag ceremonies, Handcart Days, dances, hikes, fireworks, and concerts.

 On Sunday, July 15, 2018, the Mormon Tabernacle Choir began its ninth decade—nearly the entire lifetime of radio itself—broadcasting Music & the Spoken Word, the world’s longest-running continuous weekly network program, with music and messages of hope and inspiration.